OgagaOnuta/Dust/Python/Cisco-OpenEDG/Python_Essentials-2.md

 ### Section 1 - Characters and Strings vs. Computers

+Computers store characters as numbers.
+Every character used by a computer corresponds to a unique number, and vice versa.

+**ASCII** _(American Standard Code for Information Interchange)_
+**I18N** _(Internationalization, i.e., an I, 18 letters, then an N)_

+A classic form of ASCII code uses eight bits for each sign.
+Eight bits mean 256 different characters.
+The first 128 are used for standard Latin alphabet.

+A _code point_ is a number which corresponds to a character.
+A _code page_ is a standard for using the upper 128 code points to store national characters.

+To determine the meaning of a specific code point, you have to know the target code page.
+The code points derived from the code page concept are ambiguous.

+Code pages helped the computer industry to solve I18N issues for some time, but was not a permanent solution.
+The concept that solved the problem in the long term was _Unicode_.

+**Unicode** assigns unique (unambiguous) characters to more than a million code points.

+The first 128 Unicode code points are identical to ASCII, and the first 256 Unicode code points are identical to the ISO/IEC 8859-1 code page (Western European languages code page).

+The Unicode standard says nothing about how to code and store the characters in the memory and files.
+It only names all available characters and assigns them to planes (a group of characters of similar origin, application, or nature).

+There is more than one standard describing the techniques used to implement Unicode in actual computers and computer storage systems.
+The most general of them is **UCS-4** _(Universal Character Set)_.

+UCS-4 uses 32 bits (four bytes) to store each character, and the code is just the Unicode code points' unique number.
+UCS-4 increases a text's size by four times compared to standard ASCII.

+> 8 bits = 1 byte

+A smarter form of encoding Unicode texts is **UTF-8** _(Unicode Transformation_ _Format)_.
+UTF-8 uses as many bits for each of the code points as it really needs to represent them.

+**BOM** _(Byte Order Mark)_ is a special combination of bits announcing encoding used by a file's content.

+Python 3 fully supports Unicode and UTF-8

+* you can use Unicode/UTF-8 encoded characters to name variable and other entities;
+* you can use them during all input and output.

+This means that Python 3 is completely I18Ned.

 ### Section 2 - The nature of strings in Python

 ### Section 3 - String Methods